nualagr/the-lord-of-the-rings-game/README.md

 <br>

-4) Under the heading **Clone** select 'HTTPS'
+4) Under the heading **Clone** select 'HTTPS'.

 5) Copy the address by clicking on the image of a clipboard to the right of the URL.

-6) Open your local IDE (Integrated Development Environment).
+6) Open your local IDE.

 7) Navigate to the directory where you want to create the cloned directory.

-8) Type git clone, space, and then paste in the copied URL.
+8) Type git clone, a space, and then paste in the copied URL.

 9) Press 'Enter' to create the clone.